wvictor14/planet/README.md

 ### Adjustment in differential methylation analysis

-Because 'Ambiguous' samples might have different mixtures of ancestries, it might be inaccurate to adjust for them as one group in an analysis of admixed populations.
-(In retrospect, I should have called samples `African/Asian`, `African/Caucasian`, `Asian/Caucasian` as opposed to all as `Ambiguous`).
-Instead, I recommend adjusting for the actual probabilities in a linear modelling analysis, and to use only two of the three probabilities, since the third will be redundant (probabilities sum to 1).
+Because 'Ambiguous' samples might have different mixtures of ancestries, it might be inadequate to adjust for them as one group in an analysis of admixed populations (e.g. 50/50 Asian/African should not be considered the same group as 50/50 Caucasian/African).
+One solution would be to simply remove these samples.
+Another would be to adjust for the raw probabilities-in this case, use only two of the three probabilities, since the third will be redundant (probabilities sum to 1).
+If sample numbers are large enough in each group, stratifying downstream analyses by ethnicity might also be a valid option.

 References
 ----------